 Using the arts to teach goals and objectives across the curriculum

-The mission of the Southeast Center for Arts Integration is to foster the creation, dissemination, evaluation and improvement of arts integration programs.
-We provide information and experiences to teachers and teaching artists that will empower them to engage their students in learning curricular content for the twenty-first century and beyond.
+We foster the creation, dissemination, evaluation and improvement of arts integration programs.
+We provide information and experiences to teachers and teaching artists that empower them to engage their students in learning curricular content for the twenty-first century and beyond.

 What We Offer

-- Demonstration Teaching: Teaching artists work in your classroom with your students so teachers can see arts integration in action.
+• Demonstration Teaching: Our teaching artists work with your students so teachers can witness the effectiveness of arts integration.

-- Arts-Integration Residency: Teaching artists, in partnership with teachers, plan and team-teach arts- integrated units of a week or longer.
+• Arts-Integration Residency: Partnering with teachers, our teaching artists help plan and team-teach arts-integrated units of a week or longer.

 How We Work